I have been running customer journey mapping workshops for our clients for many years.

 Sometimes the differences are quite subtle.
 For instance a user experience and customer experience map can cover many of the same ideas.
 However, they are different and treating them as if they are the same is confusing for all concerned.

-Lastly, we look at what they type of map that I use most often in our Net Promoter and Customer Feedback Practice: Customer Experience Journey Maps.
+Firstly, we look at what they type of map that I use most often in our Net Promoter and Customer Feedback Practice: Customer Journey Maps.

-Where other types of map examine one or other part of the customer’s experience, customer experience maps typically seek to document the entire journey: from awareness to sales, delivery and service.
+Where other types of map examine one or other part of the customer’s experience, Customer Journey Maps typically seek to document the entire journey: from awareness to sales, delivery and service.